-The museum houses a unique collection of paintings from the Middle Ages and the Italian Renaissance (over 300 Italian “primitives”).
-It includes the Campana collection, and important base of the Musée Calvet (Avignon school from the 13th to 16th Century) and medieval sculptures from the 12th to 16th Century from Avignon and the surrounding area.
-This set is essential to understanding the artistic creation in Italy during the Middle Ages and Renaissance period.
+The museum houses a unique store of paintings from the Middle Ages and the Italian Renaissance (over 300 Italian “primitives”) including the Campana collection, an important reserve belonging to the Musée Calvet (Avignon School, 13th-16th century) and 12th- to 16th-century sculptures from Avignon and the surrounding area.
+This treasure trove is essential to understanding the art emerging in Italy during the Middle Ages and Renaissance period.

 Former livery of Cardinal Arnaud de Via (d.
 1335), nephew of Pope John XXII, then the Archbishop's Palace in Avignon, the building was rebuilt in the late fifteenth century by Archbishop Giuliano della Rovere, future Pope Julius II: crenellated facade pierced with mullioned windows.

 The museum is classified as a UNESCO World Heritage Site.

 There is also a bookshop and tea room.